Scoping review of the Zika Virus literature

 For over sixty years, ZIKV (a Flavivirus transmitted by Aedes spp.
 Mosquitos) has not been well researched.
 However, due to the recent spread across continents and a reported clinical pattern of Guillain-Barre’s syndrome, studies on ZIKV have increased.
 The aim of this scoping review was to systematically capture all published literature covering (1) ZIKV infection in humans, (2) studies on ZIKV, (3) prevention strategies against ZIKV infections, and (4) societal knowledge, perception and attitudes towards ZIKV.
 There were 233 relevant studies identified from 1952 to March 1, 2016.
 Three topic areas were covered: epidemiology 56.6%(132/233), pathogenesis 38.2%(89/233) and molecular characterisation and in vitro evaluation 18.5%(43/233.
 Little was reported for ZIKV vectors (12/233), surveillance (13/233), diagnostic tests (12/233) and transmission (10/233).Only English and French articles were included.

-Adults, Both sexes, Child health, Children, Disability, Epidemic, Flash flood/Flood, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Insect infestation, LGBT, Maternal and perinatal health, Neonates/infants, Nervous system and neurologic diseases, Pregnant women, Sexual and reproductive health, Viral fevers, Zoonotic and other parasitic infections
+All, Epidemic, Health, HIV and other sexually transmitted infections, Infants/neonates, Infections and infectious diseases, Maternal and perinatal health, Nervous system and neurological diseases, Pregnant women, Viral fevers, Zoonotic and other parasitic infections